vlkv/chocofly/docs/layout.md

 NOTE: Tab is where you probably expect it should be.

-NOTE2: PrintScreen and Insert are rarely used keys, so the are placed on the two completely non-ergo key positions.
+NOTE2: PrintScreen and Insert are rarely used keys, so they are placed on the two completely non-ergo key positions.
 It's OK for them to be there.

 ## Volume Up/Down/Mute